matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 `drop-food`, same story.
 You have to figure it out in a transaction that you have food, and you are going to put it where you are.
 Same kind of thing.
-You are going to increment the food at the place where you are, and disassociate the food from you.
+You are going to increment the food at the place where you are, and disassociate `:food` from you.
 The ant has no food now.

 Now we get to the behavior.
 This is a little bit more involved, but it is as complicated as this program gets.
 I need a helper function